 Each job, profession, avocation, pastime, pursuit or hobby has its own jargon.
 One must learn it to survive and thrive there.

-I’ve always manicured my own nails, never liking other people fussing with my body for cosmetic purposes (I’m not crazy about doctors or dentists either, but that’s a whole other story.)
+I’ve always manicured my own nails, never liking other people fussing with my body for cosmetic purposes.
+(I’m not crazy about doctors or dentists either, but that’s a whole other blog.)
 I don’t do well with massages, and even encounters with shoe salesmen are iffy.

 Somehow, I feel that by being the one serviced, I’m being placed in a position of privilege being attended by underlings and putting the one delivering the service in a subservient position.
 I even cut and style my own hair–natural curls are very forgiving to answer your question.